Back to all blogs

 Why Bazel

 Bazel powers CI at companies running enormous monorepos: tens of thousands of source files, multiple languages, aggressive caching.
-Building Bazel itself sits at the heavy end of that workload.
+Supporting Bazel's remote cache, and making it fast, was high on our list.

 How we ran the test